-This policy applies to all staff at Expanse Learning College (Hereafter referred to as the College).
+This policy applies to all staff at Expanse Learning College across all sites (Hereafter the college)

-Aim
+2. Aim

-The aim of the anti-bullying policy is to ensure that students learn in a supportive, caring and safe environment without fear of being bullied.
+The aim of the anti-bullying policy is to ensure that students learn in a supportive, caring, and safe environment without fear of being bullied.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable.
-We are committed to providing a caring, friendly and safe environment for all of our students, so they can learn in a relaxed and secure atmosphere.
+We are committed to providing a caring, friendly, and safe environment for all students, so they can learn in a relaxed and secure atmosphere.
 If bullying does occur, all students should be able to tell and know that incidents will be dealt with promptly and effectively.

-All governors, teaching and non-teaching staff, students and parents should have an understanding of what bullying is.
+All governors, teaching and non-teaching staff, students and parents should understand what bullying is.
 All governors and teaching and non-teaching staff should know what the College policy is on bullying and follow it when bullying is reported.
 All students and parents should know what the College policy is on bullying, and what they should do if bullying arises.
 As a college we take bullying seriously.
 Students and parents should be assured that they will be supported when bullying is reported.
 Bullying will not be tolerated.